jtheisen/moldinium/readme.md

 #### You can't implement all baked classes in C#

-Interestingly, the baked types can be of a form that you can't implement purely in C# (without again using reflection helpers that is).
+Interestingly, the baked types can be of a form that you can't implement purely in C# (without again using reflection helpers anyway).

 In the example of the previous section, the `Name` getter may have to be wrapped, ie. the baked type also has a `Name` getter that must call